Update: January 2019

 Reaching Beyond Our Four Walls Through Multisite

 To magnify the Lord as we reach our neighboring communities through verse by verse teaching and solid worship.
-Our multisite campus will have the intimacy of a smaller church while keeping the quality and resources of a larger church.
+Our multisite campuses will have the intimacy of smaller churches while keeping the quality and resources of larger churches.

-By starting a campus somewhere in the Portland area that will allow people to worship closer to their home and community.
-The new campus will have live worship and live-stream teaching of Pastor Brett.
+By starting campuses in Portland areas and beyond that will allow people to worship closer to their home and community.
+Campuses will have live worship and live-stream teaching of Pastor Brett.

 Please pray with us as we begin this exciting new ministry adventure!

 Interested in Multisite?

 If you are interested in attending and/or serving at one of our upcoming locations and would like to receive updates, please complete the form below so we can keep in touch!